reef-technologies/nginx-rp/README.md

 Upstream servers
 ------------
-NGINXes in upstream servers should not expose ports on the main host.
+The NGINX instances on the upstream servers should not expose ports on the main host.

 Change:
 ```